livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 * The Key Manager derives the public key from a private key.
 * The Graph Manager persists the public key as a `pubkey` Attribute on the corresponding identity Parent in app_0.
+* A derived public key can only be offered for the identity scope that produced it, and it becomes immutable once accepted into the graph.

 The Key Manager must not write directly to the graph or database.